 Turning their head and/or body away from a person

 The dog is letting you know that it doesn’t feel comfortable with you or someone who is trying to interact with it.
-When you see the dog do this then allow the dog to move away from whatever it isn’t happy with.
-If you have your dog on-lead and it does this then move your dog away from whatever is making it uncomfortable.
+When you see the dog do this, allow the dog to move away from whatever it isn’t happy with.
+If you have your dog on leash and it does this, then move your dog away from whatever is making it uncomfortable.

 Yawning

-If you see the dog yawning, that’s a signal that it isn’t comfortable with the situation and you should allow the dog to move away, or if you have the dog on-lead then move away from the person or situation.
+If you see the dog yawning, that’s a signal that it isn’t comfortable with the situation.
+You should allow the dog to move away, or if you have the dog on a lead, move away from the person or situation.

 Lip Licking